borsTiHD/vue-custom-tooltip/README.md

 ## TypeScript

-The package includes full TypeScript support with type definitions for props, slots, and globally registered components.
+The package includes full TypeScript support with type definitions for props, slots, globally registered components and directives.

 ### Type Imports